iovisor/bcc/INSTALL.md

 Currently, BCC packages for both the Ubuntu Universe, and the iovisor builds are outdated.
 This is a known and tracked in:
 - [Universe - Ubuntu Launchpad](https://bugs.launchpad.net/ubuntu/+source/bpfcc/+bug/1848137)
 - [iovisor - BCC GitHub Issues](https://github.com/iovisor/bcc/issues/2678)
-Curently, [building from source](#ubuntu---source) is currently the only way to get up to date packaged version of bcc.
+Currently, [building from source](#ubuntu---source) is currently the only way to get up to date packaged version of bcc.

 **Ubuntu Packages**
 Source packages and the binary packages produced from them can be